Lepidodactylus manni

 Lepidodactylus manni, also known commonly as the Fiji scaly-toed gecko or the Viti forest gecko, is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Fiji.

 Etymology

-The specific name, manni, is in honor of William Montana Mann, who was an American entomologist and zoo director.
+The specific name, manni, is in honor of William Montana Mann, an American entomologist and zoo director.

+Description

+Lepidodactylus manni has smooth upper labials, no enlarged internasal scale, and a tail that is round in cross section.

 Geographic range

-L. manni is found on the following islands in Fiji: Kadavu, Rabi, and Viti Levu.
+Lepidodactylus manni is found on the following islands in Fiji: Kadavu, Rabi, and Viti Levu.

+Habitat

+The preferred natural habitat of Lepidodactylus manni is forest.